 If a player commits 3 successive fouls in one game, it is loss of game.
 The opponent must notify the shooter that they are “on 2” fouls, immediately before the shooter’s next inning.

 Slow play will not be tolerated.
 Tournament officials will issue a warning if they feel a player is delaying the progress of the match.
 A second warning will result in ball in hand anywhere on the table.
 A third warning is loss of game.
 A fourth occurrence is loss of match.

 All Balls are Behind the Head String with Cue Ball in Hand

-Should this occur, the object ball closest to the head string is spotted.
+The object ball closest to the head string is spotted if this occurs.
 If 2 or more object balls are the same distance from the head string, the shooter will designate which ball to spot.

 Winning the Game

 The first player to legally pocket eight (8) object balls in their pocket wins the game.